 Do Philodendron Birkin houseplants have vines?

 Unlike many other philodendron cultivars, the Philodendron Birkin does not have vines.
 The Philodendron Birkin is known for its small white leaves, white pinstripes on variegated leaves, and a general striking contrast jutting off of each leaf node.

 There is some discussion and concern about the stability of the Philodendron Birkin.
 Since it’s such a new cultivar, there are a lot of unknowns.
 But there have been reports that the Birkin plants, produced with tissue culture, can revert to their parent plant – a Rojo Congo.
 There’s also the possibility that Philodendron Birkin can mutate into something else entirely.
 Even if the plant looks like the perfect Philodendron Birkin, there’s a possibility that the new leaves come in without the same white variegation we have come to expect with this houseplant.

 Among other common problems, yellow leaves could be a sign that your Philodendron Birkin plant is receiving too much light.
 Move the plant into a space where the sun’s rays aren’t directly shining upon your plant.

 While it seems counterintuitive, dry leaves could be a sign that your plant is receiving too much water.
 Make sure your potting mix allows for good drainage.

 Brown Spots on Leaves

-Brown spots on leaves can be a sign that the air is too dry.
+Brown spots on leaves can signify that the air is too dry.
 You may need to improve the humidity in the room.
 One easy way to do this is by misting the plant regularly with a spray bottle.

 Buying The Birkin